yuly16/Scala-Native-GSoC-Report/Optimization-of-Scala-Native-linker.md

 # 3. Incremental Compilation
 Incremental compilation is the technique that accelerates the compilation if there are few changes between two compilations in a project.
 Generally, when developing software, programmers follow edit-compile-run cycles: we change some source codes in the program, compile and execute it to see runtime results, and then repeat the steps above until we get the expected output. incremental compilation is based on a straightforward idea: we don't need to recompile the whole project if changes in edit phase are few.
 Instead, we only recompile the changed libraries or packages, which would notably decrease the compilation time.

 A non-trivial topic in the incremental compilation is how to detect the change in the code.
 One simple method is to record the hash code of each file and compare them with file hash codes in the last compilation.
 However, this method doesn't work in Scala Native.
-The reason is that Scala Native filters out the unused functions when compiling `nir` files to `llvm-ir` files.
+The reason is that Scala Native skips the unused code in the linking phase.
 Here is a case: the package `A` is not changed between two compilations, but a function `foo` in the package `A` is used in the second compilation.
 If `foo` is not used in the first compilation, we have to recompile package `A`, because `foo` is omitted by Scala Native Linker in the first compilation.

-Therefore, we collect the hash code of each definition after loading and optimizing `nir` code.
+Therefore, we collect the hash code of each definition after loading and optimizing `NIR` code.
 We compare hash codes with the previous compilation and select definitions that are changed.
 Fortunately, the definitions in Scala Native are represented by case class or case object, which makes it easier to compute the hash code, since the hash code of case class or case object in Scala remains the same in different executions.

 Another important factor is the granularity of the incremental compilation.
-Initially, we set the granularity as class and generate one `llvm-ir` file for each class.
-A `llvm-ir` file should be recompiled if its corresponding class has changed definitions.
-However, it introduces high overheads on the first compilation, since a project usually has hundreds or even thousands of classes, so we have to compile hundreds or thousands of `llvm-ir` files in the first compilation.
+Initially, we set the granularity as class and generate one `IIVM-IR` file for each class.
+A `IIVM-IR` file should be recompiled if its corresponding class has changed definitions.
+However, it introduces high overheads on the first compilation, since a project usually has hundreds or even thousands of classes, so we have to compile hundreds or thousands of `IIVM-IR` files in the first compilation.
 Therefore, we set the granularity as package, which introduces negligible overheads on the first compilation, and has remarkable improvement on later compilations.

 We test the performance of incremental compilation on the Scala Native benchmark that we discussed in the second section.
 The baseline is the original Scala Native version.
 All experiments are done in debug mode because incremental compilation is mainly used in debug mode.
 First, we compare the time cost of the first compilation between incremental compilation and baseline, and then change a line in the project and compare the time cost of the second compilation.

 The comparison in the first compilation:
 ![image](./FirstComp.png)

 The blue line is the time cost of baseline, and the orange line is the time cost of incremental compilation.
-The overhead in the incremental compilation is caused by generating more `llvm-ir` files than the baseline.
-The number of `llvm-ir` files in baseline equals to the number of CPU cores, while the number in the incremental compilation version equals the number of packages in the project.
+The overhead in the incremental compilation is caused by generating more `IIVM-IR` files than the baseline.
+The number of `IIVM-IR` files in baseline equals to the number of CPU cores, while the number in the incremental compilation version equals the number of packages in the project.

 The comparison in the later compilations:
 ![image](./SecondComp.png)

 The average improvement of incremental compilation is 21%, which has already surpassed 20%, the expected result in my GSoC proposal.

-The steps that Scala Native Linker compiles `nir` is:
+The steps that Scala Native Linker compiles `NIR` is:
-* Link `nir` file and reach all used `nir` classes and definitions
+* Link `NIR` file and reach all used `NIR` classes and definitions
-* Optimize `nir` definitions
+* Optimize `NIR` definitions
-* Generate `llvm-ir` code(`.ll` file)
+* Generate `IIVM-IR` code(`.ll` file)
 * Compile native code(`.ll.o` file)
 * Link native code

-incremental compilation decreases the time of generating `llvm-ir` code and compiling native code because we only need to compile `.ll` and `.ll.o` files that are changed.
+incremental compilation decreases the time of generating `IIVM-IR` code and compiling native code because we only need to compile `.ll` and `.ll.o` files that are changed.

 In the later compilations, the comparison of time cost of llvm code generation is: